SoftFever/OrcaSlicer/doc/developer-reference/How-to-test.md

 ## Build Tests

-Can be built when you are building Orca Slicer binary by including the `-t` flag for `build_linux.sh`:
+Can be built with the `-t` flag for `build_linux.sh`:

 ```
-build_linux.sh -st
+build_linux.sh -t
 ```

-(or `-ster` or `-stb` etc).
+(or `-ter` or `-stb` etc).

 When running `build_linux.sh` with `-t`, make sure you always include the `-e` or `-b` flag if you built the binary with them, otherwise you'll rebuild all of OrcaSlicer again before the tests are ready.

 Test binaries will then appear under `build/tests` or `build-dbginfo/tests` or `build-dbg/tests`.
 As of this writing, not all tests will be built.

+### Faster Test Write-Build-Run Loop

-For rebuilding after changes, you can look into `build_linux.sh` for the cmake command which triggers the build, but it should be something like:
+For rebuilding after changes, you can look into `build_linux.sh` for the cmake command which triggers the build and adapt it to running independently.
+You'll be able to use something like:

 ```
 # Obviously only use the appropriate one